Naglaa-data/Sales-Analysis/README.md

 ## Data Cleaning and Preparation
 In the initial data preparation phase, we performed the following tasks:
 1. Data loading and inspection.
-2. Remove Duplicates
+2. Data cleaning and formatting.
-3. Data cleaning and formatting.
+4. Create dimension Tables and a fact table from the given data set.
-4. Data Modeling
+5. Create relationship between the created fact table and the dimesnion Tables

 ## Exploratory Data Analysis
   EDA involved exploring the sales data to answer key questions, such as: